The first time you view your First Team squad, your players will be sorted in order of team selection. Select 'View' to change the method of sorting.

 If you have a player in your squad who you have no use for, and you are unable to tempt another club into taking him off your hands, you can release him on a free transfer.
 To do this, go to the player profile screen and select 'Release' from the 'Actions' menu.
 You will need to then confirm that this is your intended course of action.
 The player will leave the club immediately and you will have to pay off the remainder of his contract.

-Important: Since Football Manager Mobile™ 2018 uses a maximum squad limit of 40 players, releasing players might become more important than you initially think.
+Important: Since Football Manager Mobile™ 2019 uses a maximum squad limit of 40 players (with a further 40 also allowed in the reserves), releasing players might become more important than you initially think.
 If you've lined up a potential signing but have no squad room, somebody will have to be released.
 Think carefully about signings and the consequences that come with them.

-Amongst his many duties, he will offer his opinions on your squad on the Team Report screen, accessible via the Bookmarks Menu on the 'Squad' screen.
+Amongst numerous duties, one of the most important is to offer opinions on your squad on the Team Report screen, accessible via the Bookmarks Menu on the 'Squad' screen.

 Requesting Coach and Physio Reports